 The MET is a secure test and is administered only by authorized official examiners.
 The MET is awarded by the University of Michigan, one of the leading U.S. Universities in the field of linguistic research, with lengthy experience in establishing and developing a broad range of English language examinations.

-The MET is available as a 2-skill (Listening and Reading) or a 4-skill test (Listening, Reading, Writing, Speaking).
+The MET is available as a 2-skill (Listening and Reading) test.
 It is officially recognized in Greece (levels B1, B2, and C1) by the state (ASEP/Supreme Council for Civil Personnel Selection) and the private sector as an A2-C1 level certification of English language competence.

 It is also recognized in several countries and can be used for academic and professional purposes that require language competence certification of these levels.